-Short-term Accommodations for Emergencies
+Short-term Accommodations for Emergencies (SAFE)

 - Confidentiality is of utmost importance.
 Only the referring agency and The Anti-Cruelty Society’s program coordinators will have any client identifying information.

 - Animals who are admitted into the program are either housed on-site or are placed in one of our licensed foster homes.

 - Owners whose pets remain on-site are encouraged to visit weekly.

 - The SAFE Program is for one-time use.
 Applicants who have utilized the service in the past will not be eligible to enroll again.

 - SAFE clients are required to communicate their housing status weekly.

 - Pets who are entering the program must be in good health and behaviorally sound.

 - Pets who are housed in foster care are not available for visitation.